baeekseung/Lane-Detection/README.md

 ## Introduction
 This project presents a real-time lane segmentation system built using a U-Net-based deep learning model.
 We sampled frames from YouTube driving videos and manually labeled the road areas in each frame.
 This process resulted in a training dataset of approximately 11,200 image–mask pairs for road segmentation.
 U-Net architectures were then trained on this dataset.
 The system supports real-time road segmentation by applying a trained U-Net model to incoming video streams.
 It can receive live driving footage from a remote webcam via a lightweight streaming server, perform lane segmentation frame-by-frame, and display the results with minimal latency.
-The model's predictions are overlaid on the original frames, and the real-time FPS is displayed to monitor performance.
+The model's predictions are overlaid on the original frames.

 ## Installation
 ### 1. Clone the repository